EmployeeIssues.comU.S. Employee Rights in Plain English

 Bad Boss

-Working for a bad boss can be a nightmare; but, being a bad boss in and of itself is not against the law.
+Working for a bad boss can be a nightmare; but, unfortunately for his or her victims, being a bad boss in and of itself is not against the law.

-For example, there are no employee rights provisions in Federal employment and labor laws regarding a "bad boss" per se, that make it illegal.
-After all, even bad bosses have rights in the USA, despite that their subordinates don't think they deserve them.
+For example, there are no employee rights provisions in Federal employment or labor laws regarding a "bad boss" per se, that make it illegal.
+In fact, there is no Federal law that makes it illegal to be bad boss, at least not directly.

-In other words (and as ridiculous as it might sound), your bad boss generally has the "right" to be a bad boss in the legal sense, for as long as he or she doesn't break a law while in the act; subsequently, there are few places for you to turn for relief, outside of the company for which you work or the associated union.
+In other words (and as ridiculous as it might sound), your bad boss generally has the right to be a jerk in the legal sense, for as long as he or she doesn't break an existing law while in the act; subsequently, there are few places for you to turn for relief, outside of the company for which you work or the associated union.

-However, if your bad boss seriously harms you in some way by breaking a law, then that's another matter; your employee rights entitle you to seek relief through outside legal action, especially if following a company or union grievance procedure didn't adequately provide it.* For example, if your bad boss:
+However, if your bad boss seriously harms you by breaking an existing law, then that's another matter; your employee rights entitle you to seek relief through outside legal action, especially if following a company or union grievance procedure didn't adequately provide relief.* For example, if your bad boss:

-The relevant laws prohibit your bad boss from retaliating against you for taking an action indicated above.
-If he or she does so anyway, then you may take further action and seek additional relief through the enforcing government agency, an attorney or both.
+The relevant laws prohibit your bad boss from retaliating against you for taking a legal action indicated above.
+If he or she does so anyway, then you may take further action and seek additional relief through the enforcing government agency or a lawsuit.
+Consult an attorney about filing a lawsuit.

-If your bad boss doesn't do you the favor of getting fired for breaking a law or if a grievance-procedure outcome fails to change his or her behavior, then it's not likely that he or she will turn into a tolerable boss on his or her own, much less a great one.
+If your bad boss doesn't do you the favor of breaking a law so you can take legal action, or if following a grievance procedure fails to improve his or her behavior, then it's not likely that the jerk will turn into a tolerable boss on his or her own, much less a great one.
 So, short of quitting for a better job, it's up to you and your coworkers to figure out how to deal with him or her.

 There are a variety of "bad boss" resources on the Web that might help you and your coworkers actively deal with the situation or at least passively cope with it.
 Some even suggest social and psychological tactics for changing a bad boss into a better one.